The SEPA Program

 - recognized by Borgen Magazine as a college program committed to making a difference in the fight against global poverty

 - recognized by the City of Denison, Texas, as the 2015 Partnership of the Year

 - has been supported in the past by generous grants from Texoma Health Foundation, the Elias & Hanna Regensburger Foundation and the Munson Foundation

 Austin College serves as a Funding Information Network Partner of The Foundation Center and provides a wide range of services to help those involved in preparing grants to source and solicit funds from foundations.

 STUDENTS must complete an Internship Application which will be available beginning January 15 each year.
-The application period ends April 1.
+The student application period for 2023 Summer Internships is open until April 1, 2023.
 Intern selections and match assignments will be announced by April 10.
 Interns’ training fees and summer stipend are covered by the College.

 NONPROFIT organizations are required to complete the SEPA Nonprofit Agency Application which will be available beginning February 15 each year.
 The application period ends April 1.
 In order to be considered for the SEPA program agencies must certify that if selected they will: